Category

 For example, suppose a beverage manufacturer client requests the development of a new product strongly appealing to men in their 20s.
 The client's team consists of cross-functional members from business planning, product development, and sales departments.

 The Open Innovation Team is then assembled as external supporters, bringing different knowledge, expertise, and perspectives to create a chemical reaction.
-For instance, we might enlist the cooperation of magazine editors targeting men in their 20s, development personnel from cosmetics companies with products similarly aimed at this demographic, or creators from game manufacturers.
+For instance, we might enlist the cooperation of an editor from a magazine targeting men in their 20s, a development manager from a cosmetics company with products aimed at the same demographic, or a creator from a game developer.
 The key point is involving industry professionals and experts from fields distinct from the beverage manufacturer.

 Forming an open innovation team requires meticulous preparation